anikethsaha/merng/README.md

- ## Checkout the  [MERN-Boilerplate](https://github.com/anikethsaha/MERN-Boilerplate) for MERN Stack Boilerplate
+### Checkout the  [MERN-Boilerplate](https://github.com/anikethsaha/MERN-Boilerplate) for MERN Stack Boilerplate

+## :warning: The APIs (mostly for apollo) are outdated.
+Will update them soon :warning:

-> ## GraphQL subscription is not added as a functional as it was quite unstable during the development time and can be added later
+> ### GraphQL subscription is not added as a functional as it was quite unstable during the development time and can be added later

 ## Getting Started